gnomecannon/stable-diffusion-quickrun/README.md

 # stable-diffusion-quickrun
 This is a batch script meant to simplify generating images using Stable Diffusion.

+This does *not* install or condigure Stable Diffusion itself, or contain any files provided by Stable Diffusion.
+I am completely unaffiliated with the Stable Diffusion project.
+Please only attempt to use this after you have successfully installed and used Stable Diffusion on your local Windows system.

+Requirements:
+Working installation of Stable Diffusion (tested with version 1.4) https://github.com/CompVis/stable-diffusion Working installation of miniconda3 (required by Stable Diffusion)

 Adds input reads to simply setting prompt parameters.